Fancy getting off campus for a day out? There's plenty to do within easy reach of the University.

 St Albans Cathedral is where the University's graduation ceremonies take place, but don't wait until then to see this beautiful, historic building.

 Verulamium Park, discover St Albans' Roman history at the park, where you can see the remains of the walls of the ancient Roman city of Verulamium.

-Camden Lock Market - this fantastic collection of stalls, shops and restaurants along the picturesque canal is always worth a look.
-The big market day is Sunday.
+Camden Market - this world-famous market featuring stalls, shops and restaurants along the picturesque canal is always worth a look.
+The big market day is on Sunday.